MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 The neutral atoms are controlled with laser pulses.
 The Pulser SDK allows you to create pulse sequences to apply to the quantum register.

-1. Define the pulse sequence attributes by declaring the channels that will be used to control the atoms.
+1. First,  you define the pulse sequence attributes by declaring the channels that will be used to control the atoms.
+To create a `Sequence`, you need to provide a `Register` instance along with the device where the sequence will be executed.
 For example, the following code declares one channel: `ch0`.

    > [!NOTE]
    > You can use the `QPU = devices["FRESNEL"]`  device or import a virtual device from Pulser for more flexibility.
 The use of a `VirtualDevice` allows for sequence creation that is less constrained by device specifications, making it suitable for execution on an emulator.
 For more information, see [Pulser documentation](https://pulser.readthedocs.io/en/stable/tutorials/creating.html#2.-Initializing-the-Sequence).